mheap/nexmo-developer/_documentation/en/client-sdk/in-app-messaging/guides/typing-indicators.md

 ## Typing Indicators

-Typing Indicators are used to notify conversation members (of the same conversation) on whatever or not user is currently typing a text message.
+Typing Indicators are used to notify conversation members on whether or not member is currently typing a text message.

 ### Send typing state events